likhonsdev/AgentV/docs/deployment.md

 # Deployment Guide

-This document provides detailed instructions for deploying Sifra UI to various environments, including local development, staging, and production.
+This document provides detailed instructions for deploying AgentV to various environments, including local development, staging, and production.

 ## Table of Contents